 What Makes Roofing Sustainable?

 Although metal roofs are energy-intensive to produce, they are attractive and long-lasting, and they often contain high recycled content or are easily recyclable at the end of their lifetime.
 Metal roofs can reflect some heat to reduce heat gain, but they must be insulated properly because the metal is highly conductive of heat.
 The most common metal roofing materials are steel and aluminum.
 Metals are made with materials mined from the earth and therefore are not technically sustainable.

 Beautiful and incredibly durable (a slate roof can outlast a house), slate is also very expensive and heavy, and it takes significant resources to mine it, process it, and transport it.
 Most slate in the U.S. comes from the Northeast.
 Mining stone is not a sustainable practice.
 Also, the weight of slate roofing necessitates extra roof framing, which uses additional resources not required with lighter-weight roofing materials.

 Clay Tile Roofs

 Also known as terra cotta, clay tiles are also extremely durable as well as heavy and expensive.
 Authentic clay tiles are made with natural clay that is shaped and fired, similar to ceramic tile.
 Some tiles receive special glazes or paints for color or other added properties.
 The clay used for tiles is such a plentiful resource that many clay tile manufacturers claim their products to be sustainable.

 Wood Shakes and Shingles

 Disposal of wood roofing is easy because it is a biodegradable material, provided it has not been treated with synthetic additives or preservatives.
 Wood can be an especially sustainable choice if you live in an area that produces shakes locally, and/or you have access to shingle made from FSC certified wood.

 Technically called composite shingles, standard asphalt shingles are moderately durable and can offer good heat reflectivity, depending on the shingle design and color.
-They are made with paper, fiberglass, minerals, tar, and other petroleum products.
-Some companies and municipalities make use a discarded asphalt shingles, but for the most part, old shingles are not widely recycled and are not biodegradable.
-As a petroleum product, they are not sustainable.
+They are made with paper, and minerals as well as fiberglass, tar, and other petroleum products.
+Some companies and municipalities make use of discarded asphalt shingles, but for the most part, old shingles are not widely recycled and are not biodegradable.
+As a petroleum-based product, they are not sustainable.